How to run a Facebook competition

 - Like a page (although this is debated!
 See Facebook Developers Policy)

 There’s nothing wrong with suggesting people could like your page and share the post – but it mustn’t be a compulsory entry method.
 Read my post ‘Please, stop the shares!’ for further information about sharing posts.

 Is it a prize draw or a competition?

 In the UK, if you’re choosing a random comment or like as the winner, it’s a prize draw.
 If you’re choosing a winning comment or photo entry based on judging criteria (which you must specify!) it’s a competition.
 In the US, a random draw is a sweepstakes and judged is a contest.

 Asking for a comment is preferable to asking for a like – it starts a conversation with fans, and you can reply to the comment or contact the winner directly by clicking message under their comment.
 Take the opportunity to get valuable feedback about your company – be creative with your questions!
 Ask a question with one correct answer, and people will simply copy the comment above theirs.
 Some pages run fun ‘spot the ball’ type puzzles – or ask people to comment with a photo.

 A good photo of the prize will stand out on Facebook timelines and tickers – adding WIN! plus your logo and a closing date is ideal.

 Step 3.
 Write Terms & Conditions

-Include as many T&Cs in the post as you can (most people won’t click a link to read them!)
+Include as many T&Cs in the post as you can.
 It’s essential to include the closing date and time, otherwise people will continue to enter even after you’ve announced a winner.
 A common way to include full T&Cs is to add them as the first comment on the Facebook post.